adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v3/image/README.md

 2. `./isDecorative` - if set to `true`, then the image will be ignored by assistive technology
 3. `./alt` - defines the value of the HTML `alt` attribute (not needed if `./isDecorative` is set to `true`)
 4. `./linkURL` - allows defining a URL to which the image will link to
-5. `./width` - allows defining a HTML `width` attribute, useful for browser to calculate the aspect ratio of the image, preventing the layout shifts
-6  `./height` - allows defining a HTML `height` attribute, useful for browser to calculate the aspect ratio of the image, preventing the layout shifts
-7. `./jcr:title` - defines the value of the HTML `title` attribute or the value of the caption, depending on the value of `./displayPopupTitle`
+5. `./jcr:title` - defines the value of the HTML `title` attribute or the value of the caption, depending on the value of
-8. `./displayPopupTitle` - if set to `true` it will render the value of the `./jcr:title` property through the HTML `title` attribute, otherwise a caption will be rendered
+6. `./displayPopupTitle` - if set to `true` it will render the value of the `./jcr:title` property through the HTML `title` attribute, otherwise a caption will be rendered
-9. `./id` - defines the component HTML ID attribute.
+7. `./id` - defines the component HTML ID attribute.
-10. `./dmPresetType` - defines the type of Dynamic Media image rendering, possible values are `imagePreset`, `smartCrop`.
+8. `./dmPresetType` - defines the type of Dynamic Media image rendering, possible values are `imagePreset`, `smartCrop`.
-11. `./imagePreset` - defines the name for the Dynamic Media Image Preset to apply to the Dynamic Media image URL.
+9. `./imagePreset` - defines the name for the Dynamic Media Image Preset to apply to the Dynamic Media image URL.
-12. `./smartCropRendition` - defines how Dynamic Media Smart Crop image renders. `SmartCrop:Auto` means that the component will automatically select Smart Crop rendition which fits the container size better; the name of specific Smart Crop rendition will force the component to render that image rendition only.
+10. `./smartCropRendition` - defines how Dynamic Media Smart Crop image renders. `SmartCrop:Auto` means that the component will automatically select Smart Crop rendition which fits the container size better; the name of specific Smart Crop rendition will force the component to render that image rendition only.
-13. `./imageModifiers` - defines additional Dynamic Media Image Serving commands separated by '&amp;'.
+11. `./imageModifiers` - defines additional Dynamic Media Image Serving commands separated by '&amp;'.
 Field gives complete flexibility to change Dynamic Media image rendering.

 ## Extending from This Component